CellProfiler/CellProfiler/cellprofiler/data/help/output_measurements.rst

    **MeasureTexture** produced the measurements.
 -  ``SpecificFeatureName`` is “DifferenceVariance,” which is one of the many texture measurements made by the **MeasureTexture** module.
--  There are two ``Parameters``, the first of which is “ER”.
+-  There are three ``Parameters``, the first of which is “ER”.
 “ER” is the user-provided name of the image in which this texture measurement was made.
 -  The second ``Parameter`` is “3”, which is the spatial scale at which this texture measurement was made, according to the user-provided settings for the module.
+-  The final ``Parameter`` is "256", which is the number of gray levels used in calculating the texture.

 See also the *Available measurements* heading under the main help for many of the modules, as well as **ExportToSpreadsheet** and